-Late Spring/ Early Summer: arugula, *beans, beets, bok choy, broccoli raab, cabbage, carrots, celery, collards, cucumbers, escarole, fennel, garlic scapes, green garlic, herbs, kale, kohlrabi, lettuce, new potatoes, radicchio, spinach, spring radishes, scallions, spring onions, *strawberries, *sugar snap peas, summer squash, swiss chard, hakurei turnips
+Late Spring/ Early Summer: arugula, beans, beets, bok choy, broccoli raab, cabbage, carrots, celery, collards, cucumbers, escarole, fennel, garlic scapes, green garlic, herbs, kale, kohlrabi, lettuce, new potatoes, radicchio, spring radishes, scallions, spring onions, summer squash, swiss chard, hakurei turnips

-Mid-Summer: *beans, beets, celery, *cherry tomatoes, cucumbers, kirby cucumbers, eggplant, fennel, garlic, *hot peppers, lettuce, melons (cantaloupe and watermelon), onions, sweet peppers, potatoes, summer squash, spaghetti squash, sweet corn, swiss chard, *plum tomatoes, red slicing tomatoes, heirloom tomatoes, *tomatillos, herbs and *flowers
+Mid-Summer: beans, beets, celery, cherry tomatoes, cucumbers, kirby cucumbers, eggplant, fennel, garlic, hot peppers, lettuce, onions, sweet peppers, potatoes, summer squash, spaghetti squash, swiss chard, red slicing tomatoes, heirloom tomatoes, *herbs and *flowers

-Late Summer/Fall: arugula, beets, bok choy, broccoli, broccoli raab, brussel sprouts, cabbage, carrots, collards, celeriac, celery, eggplant, escarole, *flowers, fresh ginger, garlic, herbs, *hot peppers, kale, kohlrabi, leeks, lettuce, melons, onions, peppers, popcorn, potatoes, radicchio, shallots, spinach, summer squash, sweet potatoes, swiss chard, *plum tomatoes, tomatoes, *tomatillos, turnips, winter radishes, winter squash.
+Late Summer/Fall: arugula, beets, bok choy, broccoli, broccoli raab, brussel sprouts, cabbage, carrots, collards, celeriac, celery, eggplant, escarole, *flowers, garlic, *herbs, hot peppers, kale, kohlrabi, leeks, lettuce, onions, peppers, potatoes, radicchio, shallots, spinach, summer squash, swiss chard, tomatoes, turnips, winter radishes, winter squash.

 items marked with a * are U-Pick crops.